espressif/esp-at/docs/ESP_AT_Commands_Set.md

     Function: GATTS to set its characteristic (descriptor).
 Response:

-    wrap return > after the command.
+    >
 Begin receiving serial data.
 When the requirement of data length, determined by <length>, is met, the setting starts.
 If the setting is successful, the system returns:
     OK
 Parameters: